What does digital transformation mean?

 A filing cabinet here, a desktop document there, one program for one team and a different one for another.
 The old ways are not the best ways.
 Digital processes like cloud computing and cloud storage can unify your team, giving you one centralized, online hub.
 That means collaboration which once depended on sales passing that document to finance whenever they had a spare moment can now happen instantly from a safe and secure shared folder.

-Documents, pictures, even long videos can all be safety stored online and easily accessed from PC, laptop, or mobile device, wherever you are.
+Documents, pictures, even long videos can all be safely stored online and easily accessed from PC, laptop, or mobile device, wherever you are.

 Be more efficient